Irene-24/generator/gen-art.md

 Let's get started.

+*Disclaimer: A lot of points made in this post drew inspiration from Harriet Ryder's article over on [medium](https://medium.com/northcoders/creating-a-project-generator-with-node-29e13b3cd309) and Dominik Kundel's post on [twilio](https://www.twilio.com/blog/how-to-build-a-cli-with-node-js?utm_source=youtube&utm_medium=video&utm_campaign=node-cli-howto).*

 ---------------------------------------------------------------

 **Step 1**: Create a project folder and run `npm init -y`

 **Step 2**: Create a bin folder and put a file called `generator` inside.
-This so that we can type `generator` in our command line to run the project.
+This is so that we can type `generator` in our command line to start the process.

 **Step 3**: Create an src folder and put two files `index.js` and `main.js`

 Our directory structure should look like this

 ![init.PNG](https://cdn.hashnode.com/res/hashnode/image/upload/v1607594643251/TYbbrJp9W.png)

 **Step 4**: In the package.json, add/edit the following fields